DoD adopts NIEM, will no longer support UCore development

 The summary states that NIEM and UCore are not being converged.
 "You join or adopt NIEM, you do not converge with NIEM," it says.
 As a result, the DoD will adopt a data exchange strategy in which NIEM "will be considered first and used where practical."

 UCore is an XML-based schema for situational awareness data developed by the federal government and military.
-NIEM, too, is an XML schema, but began as a grassroots project among federal, state and local governments, and its adoption has been more widespread across federal agencies.
+NIEM, too, is an XML schema, but began as a grassroots project by federal, state and local governments, and its adoption has been more widespread among federal agencies.
 Its governance model minimizes top-down mandates in favor of permitting communities of interest to control for themselves standards for non-overlapping data elements.
 Existing NIEM communities of interest include maritime, law enforcement, and infrastructure protection.

 According to the summary, the DoD OCIO will promulgate by Nov.
 15 a memo with guidance for using NIEM as a DoD-wide data exchange method and will by Nov.
 30 develop a list of existing UCore usage policies that will require modification or cancelation.